pradnyas5/pradnyas5.github.io/_projects/mp.md

 ### Path Planning

-3D start and goal coordinates are converted to 2D for input to traditional planners, RRT\* and A\*, which search for the goal in a grid-based scene.
+3D start and goal coordinates are converted to 2D for input to traditional planners,  and  which search for the goal in a grid-based scene.
 The resulting 2D path points are then re-converted to 3D.
 During 3D navigation, the robot gathers RGB and depth data.
-The figure below shows RRT\* results for two scenes and three goal objects: ‘Sofa’, ‘Refrigerator’, and ‘Bed’.
+The figure below shows  results for two scenes and three goal objects: ‘Sofa’, ‘Refrigerator’, and ‘Bed’.
 The environment’s top-down grid map displays free space in black and obstacles in white.

 <div class="row">